dtpeters/gheap-jemalloc/README.md

 `[Bug] Brief bug description`

-Try to provide as much information as you can gather in your bug and feature descriptions.
+Try to provide as much information as you can gather in your bug and feature reports (not the brief title description).

 # License